liuyehcf/BlogSource/_posts/Netty-服务端启动源码剖析.md

                 return;
             } catch (CancelledKeyException e) {
                 if (!selected) {
-                    // Force the Selector to select now as the "canceled" SelectionKey may still be
+                    //Force the Selector to select now as the "canceled" SelectionKey may still be
-                    // cached and not removed because no Select.select(..) operation was called yet. eventLoop().selectNow();
+                    //cached and not removed because no Select.select(..) operation was called yet. eventLoop().selectNow();
                     selected = true;
                 } else {
-                    // We forced a select operation on the selector before but the SelectionKey is still cached
+                    //We forced a select operation on the selector before but the SelectionKey is still cached
-                    // for whatever reason.
-JDK bug ? throw e;
+                    //for whatever reason.
+JDK bug ?
+                    throw e;
                 }
             }